2017 World Series: Television

 Fox broadcast the series in the United States, with Joe Buck serving as the play-by-play announcer, along with John Smoltz as color commentator and Ken Rosenthal and Tom Verducci as field reporters.
 For Fox Deportes, Rolando Nichols provided play-by-play while Carlos Álvarez and Edgar Gonzalez provided color commentary.

 Kevin Burkhardt hosted the pregame shows, joined by analysts Keith Hernandez, David Ortiz, Alex Rodriguez, and Frank Thomas.
 Outside the United States, MLB International televised the series, with Matt Vasgersian on play-by-play and Buck Martinez doing color commentary.

 In September 2017, American Spirit Media removed the signals of their Fox affiliates from DirecTV and U-verse systems.
 As a result, some DirecTV subscribers in portions of the Southeastern United States (as well as those in the Toledo market) were unable to watch the World Series.
-This dispute would eventually be resolved in January 2018.

 Ratings

 According to Nielsen ratings, this series was the third highest rated since 2005, trailing only the 2009 World Series and the 2016 World Series.
 For the second straight year, a World Series game, Game 5, beat out NBC Sunday Night Football in ratings.
+Until 2024, no other World Series would average more viewers.